Is Meta a Buy Now – forecast for META shares in 2026

 Meta issued revenue guidance for Q3 2025 in the 47.5–50.5 billion USD range, anticipating a slowdown in growth in Q4 due to a high base of comparison.
 At the same time, it raised its full-year capital expenditure forecast to 66–72 billion USD, hinting at even higher investment in 2026 to support the expansion of its AI infrastructure and the hiring of specialised talent.

-On 29 October 2025, Meta published its financial report for Q3 2025, which ended on 30 September.
+On 29 October 2025, Meta published its Q3 2025 financial results for the quarter ended 30 September.
 The key figures, compared with the same period in 2024, are as follows:

 • Revenue: 51.24 billion USD (+26%)